Swedish Plum Toscakaka (Tosca Cake)

 - 125g (1 cup) spelt flour (see note 1)

 - 5 plums (halved and stoned)

 - 25g (1¾ tbsp) butter

 - 25g (2 tbsp) sugar

 - 1 tablespoon flour

-- In a separate bowl, mix the baking powder and flour and fold into the wet ingredients.
+- In a separate bowl, mix the baking powder and flour together.

-- You can substitute spelt flour for the same amount of regular flour.
+- You can use spelt or regular flour for this recipe (just use the same amount).

 If you’re interested to find out more about Rachel and what she thinks about Swedish food, have a watch of the video below:

 I received a free copy of The Little Swedish Kitchen and was kindly given permission to re-create this recipe.